wavemaker/docs/learn/howtos-datatable/index.md

         console.log(“The column data with column field:”, $data.field , $data);
     };

-row click
+On row click

-event will be called when a row in Data Table is clicked.
+This event will be called when a row in Data Table is clicked.
 Note this event can happen when selecting or deselecting a row.

 $scope.\[gridname\]Rowclick = function($event, $data) {
         //$data has the data of the row which is clicked and the index of the row